kontent-ai/gatsby-starter/README.md

 Then, navigate to your projects directory and run `gatsby new [subdirectory name] https://github.com/Kentico/gatsby-starter-kentico-cloud`.
 Replace `[subdirectory name]` with your project directory's name.
 The CLI tool will essentially do three things:

 * create a subdirectory
-* clone the starter site codefiles into that subdirectory
+* clone the starter site code files into that subdirectory
-* run `npm install` to get all dependencies for you and copy content from `.env.template` to newly created `.env` file.
+* run `npm install` to get all dependencies for you (plus copy content from `.env.template` to newly created `.env` file).

 ### Clone or fork the repo